Paleocontinent: Life

 The life on Gondwana has changed throughout its existence.
-Gondwana was a smaller piece of Rodinia and stayed together all the way through the breakup of Pangea.
-This allowed Gondwana to host almost all species that have ever lived on Earth.
+Gondwana was a smaller piece of Rodinia and stayed together all the way until the breakup of Pangea.
+That allowed Gondwana to host almost all species that have ever lived on Earth.
 Gondwana also was a part of some great mass extinction events.
-During the Ordovician, sea levels rose so much that the entire Gondwana continent was covered, at this time marine life was dominant.
+During the Ordovician, sea levels rose so much that the entire Gondwana continent was covered, when marine life was dominant.

 Also, vertebrates started to make an appearance in the fossil record.
-Terrestrial species started to become more prominent in the Silurian, however, in the Devonian modern fish and shark species began to diversify, and terrestrial vegetation begun colonizing the continent, as organic soil accumulation can be detected.
-Amniotic eggs started to evolve as more terrestrial land became available with rising land masses and lowering sea levels.
+Terrestrial species started to become more prominent in the Silurian, but during the Devonian, modern fish and shark species began to diversify, and terrestrial vegetation begun colonizing the continent, as organic soil accumulation can be detected.

+Amniotic eggs started to evolve, as more terrestrial land became available with the rising land masses and lowering sea levels.
 During the Permian extinction, almost all marine species were lost, along with some terrestrial species.
 This event gave rise to terrestrial species, such as reptiles, dinosaurs, and small mammals.